Basic Script Execution Properties

 Bit 5 = Basic in Ideltime

-The other bits are not handled, and are best left unused for any future handling.
-Note that only information on the Run status will be supplied when the variable is set as Bit type.
+The other bits will not be handled and are best left unused for any future handling.
+Note that only information on the Run status will be provided when the variable is set as Bit type.

 Maximum Instances

 This property allows you to set the highest number of concurrent instances permitted for the Basic Script.
 This means that the Basic routine can also be called more than once at the same time and created with more instances.
-The final results will however be different according to how the "Separate Thread" property is set:
+However, the final results will differ according to how the "Separate Thread" property is set:

-Separate Thread Property Enabled: if the script is executed many times at the same time, many concurrent threads will be created (up to the maximum amount defined in the "Max.
+Separate Thread Property Enabled: if the script is executed multiple times at the same time, multiple concurrent threads will be created (up to the maximum amount defined in the "Max.
 Instances' property) and executed at the same time.

-Separate Thread Property Disabled: if the script is executed many times at the same time, the requests will be buffered and executed immediately after the script has stopped being executed.
-If the script has not been set in a Separate Thread, only one instance at a time can be executed.
+Separate Thread Property Disabled: if the script is executed multiple times at the same time, the requests will be buffered and executed immediately after the script has terminated.
+If the script has not been set in a Separate Thread, only one instance at a time will be run.

-If afterwards a request is made to execute a script already in execution with a set maximum number of instances, this request will not be granted and notification will be given to historical log with this message:
+if a request is made afterwards to execute a script already running with a set maximum number of instances, this request will be denied and notification will be sent to the historical log with this message:

 "Cannot execute the script 'Basic Script1'.
 The script is already in execution or the maximum number of instances has been reached"